jkevin1/OpenGL/README.md

 ======

 Having fun with OpenGL
-Currently just runs a demo of a cel-shaded sphere Working on making a more complete interface with OpenGL
+Currently just runs a demo of a cel-shaded sphere.
+Working on making a more complete interface with OpenGL
 ![demo](https://raw.github.com/jkevin1/OpenGL/master/sphere.png)